Several types of resources are available to help you become familiar with WorldCat Discovery Services.

 Z39.50 searching of WorldCat will not be supported in WorldCat Discovery.
 Use of Z39.50 by other OCLC services will not be affected by this change.

 The separate WorldCat Local "quick start" will be discontinued on December 31, 2014.
-The new services suite will provide the functionality of WorldCat Local "quick start," including the display of local holdings first in search results.
-Libraries that have implemented interoperability between WorldCat Local "quick start" and their local OPAC for display of availability information may wish to purchase the real-time availability option in WorldCat Discovery.
+WorldCat Discovery Services provides the functionality of WorldCat Local "quick start," including the display of local holdings first in search results.
+Libraries that have implemented interoperability between WorldCat Local "quick start" and their local OPAC for display of availability information may wish to purchase the item location and real-time availability option in WorldCat Discovery.

 What usage statistics will be provided to WorldCat Discovery Services subscribers?